 Here are 5 things the Olympics can teach us about delivering excellence:

-Dedication Drives Excellence: It amazes me the stick-to-it-iveness that it takes to become fantastic at anything.
+It amazes me the stick-to-it-iveness that it takes to become fantastic at anything.
 Whether you want to be the best chef, mechanic, or table tennis player, it takes the will to settle for nothing less.
 I can tell you that I had what I considered to be a solid collegiate bowling career at Ball State University.
 I felt like I competed at a high level and made it to the second round of team USA qualifiers.
 I remember spending hours every day practicing – early mornings, late nights, and weekends.
 I remember bowling three leagues a week, traveling on the weekends to tournaments, and spending time daily tweaking my equipment.
 And that was just to be what I considered really good.
-I never approached the level of these Olympic athletes who scarified every moment of their time beginning in early childhood to achieve their goals.
+I never approached the level of these Olympic athletes who sacrificed every moment of their time beginning in early childhood to achieve their goals.
 It reaffirms the old adage that nothing great comes easy and without effort – so whatever your craft may be, put in the time to be excellent.

-Teamwork Matters: Team sports bring out the best in the individuals that make up those teams.
+Team sports bring out the best in the individuals that make up those teams.
 When you can train with others who value winning as much as you do, and who are a part of your common vision for excellence, it creates and environment where losing seems impossible.
 It can inspire camaraderie and caring that spur everyone on to greater heights (and heights that might be impossible alone).
 Remember that when you build or join teams.
 You must trust them; You must be inspired by them; You must fit in with them.
 When teams are supportive, well trained, and trust one another, there is no limit to the success they can achieve.

-Recognition Inspires Excellence: There is a reason we keep score and a reason why they give out medals at the Olympics.
+There is a reason we keep score and a reason why they give out medals at the Olympics.
 These symbols of achievement are the physical representations of excellence.
 They are the goals that everyone is trying to achieve – but only because of what they represent.
-The medal ceremony and the keeping of world records is a way to reward and celebrate those who achieved excellence.
+The medal ceremony (although different this year) and the keeping of world records is a way to reward and celebrate those who achieved excellence.
 So that is a lesson to us all – remember to give great recognition to those who are excelling for your Customers and your organization every day.
 This not only reinforces what you value, but lets your team know that you appreciate their hard work and great execution.

-Talent is the Engine: Although not the only indicator for success, having great talent is a game changer for any organization.
-There are some X factors such as dedication, heart, and attitude, but for our purposes we’ll include them in the talent inventory we are discussing.
-The best talent is all about having not only the finest acumen but a dedication to excellence and positive attitude.
-You can’t win gold in basketball without the ability to cash a the free throw line, drive the lane, and have a deep desire for victory.
+Although not the only indicator for success, having great talent is a game changer for any organization.
+There are certain X-factors such as dedication, heart, and attitude that matter most, so they have to be considered as you identify talent.
+The best talent brings technical skill as well as a dedication to excellence and positive attitude.
+You can’t win gold in basketball without the ability to cash at the free throw line, drive the lane, and have a deep desire for victory - but heart and motivation matter, too.
 Keep all that in mind when you recruit, hire, and train talent.
 Everything begins by selecting the best talent and then ensuring that it is nurtured and motivated to succeed.

-So this all matters because great service is as much about execution as it is about hospitality.
+This all matters because great service is as much about execution as it is about hospitality.

 Talk to you soon!
 Tony